 It was important to me that these be EASY Apple Carrot Muffins.
 As you’ll see, this recipe comes together quickly and is appropriate for bakers of all levels, including little bakers you may have helping in the kitchen with you.

-Like my Banana Oatmeal Muffins, Applesauce Muffins (and honestly the majority of these healthy muffin recipes), these are great Apple Carrot Muffins for toddlers, as they contain no sugar and sneak in a serving of fruits and veggies.
+Like the majority of my healthy muffin recipes, these are great Apple Carrot Muffins for toddlers, as they contain no sugar and sneak in a serving of fruits and veggies.
 This Apple Bread is another wonderful recipe!

 As our all-adult household and my friends can attest, grownups will certainly approve of a muffin or three for themselves too!